 An annuity is a contract in the form of an insurance product, in which the seller makes future payments to a buyer in exchange for a single lump sum payment (single-payment annuity) before the annuity begins.
 The payments continue until the death of the annuity purchaser.
 There are two possible phases for an annuity: the accumulation phase, in which the customer deposits and accumulates money, and the distribution phase, in which the income payments are made.
-An annuity has been described by some as “buying your own person.”
+It has been described by some as “buying your own person.”

 There are both benefits and disadvantages to an annuity.
-The annuity guarantees regular payments for the rest of a person’s life.
+It guarantees regular payments for the rest of a person’s life.
 The disadvantages can be fees, the inability to bequeath money to heirs, and the potential for low return on investment.
 For example, there is always the risk that a person could meet an untimely end shortly after purchasing an annuity, therefore spoiling the investment.
 Effective returns are described as being “just a shade above certificates of deposit,” and do not take inflation or cost of living increases into account.
 An annuity becomes more and more worthwhile based on longevity.
-However, if the goal is to ensure steady, reliable cash flow, no matter how long you continue to live, and annuity may prove to be an excellent choice.
+However, if the goal is to ensure steady, reliable cash flow, no matter how long you continue to live, and it may prove to be an excellent choice.

 While once disfavored in estate planning, annuities are now considered a reliable part of retirement planning.
 Certain financial planners say that an annuity should consist of 1/3 of the capital an individual holds for retirement.
 With the baby boomer generation aging, social security having an uncertain future, and fewer corporate pensions, annuities can be an excellent way to ensure reliable income to retied persons.